Abstract hypernormalisation, and normalisation-by-trace-evaluation for generative systems: Introduction

+In~\cite{Jacobs2017Hyper}, Jacobs introduces hypernormalisation by an element-based definition, and verifies by hand a number of desirable equational properties---the implication being that, to generalise away from the finite discrete setting, it would suffice to define a corresponding map $\N$, and to verify the corresponding properties.
+Our objective here is to replace this \emph{axiomatic} approach with a \emph{synthetic} one: rather than defining hypernormalisation on a case-by-case basis, we will show how it arises naturally from a certain well-known categorical framework.
+This will, in particular, allow us in a principled way to generalise hypernormalisation (and so also channel-abstraction) to diverse other settings.

-The framework in question is that of a symmetric monoidal category endowed with a \emph{linear exponential monad}.
+\looseness=-1 The framework in question is that of a symmetric monoidal category endowed with a \emph{linear exponential monad}.
 A linear exponential monad $\mnd T$ is one for which the symmetric monoidal structure of the base category lifts to the category of $\mnd T$-algebras and there becomes finite coproduct.
-Linear exponential monads arose in the categorical semantics of linear logic~\cite{Benton1993Linear-lambda-c}, but have also found application in studying abstract differentiation in mathematics and computer science~\cite{Blute2006Differential}.
-The main observation of this paper is that, whenever we have a linear exponential monad, we have an associated notion of hypernormalisation, obeying many of the good algebraic axioms we could expect.
+Linear exponential monads originate in the categorical semantics of linear logic~\cite{Benton1993Linear}, but also have applications in studying abstract differentiation in mathematics and computer science~\cite{Blute2006Differential}.
+A key observation of this paper is that linear exponential monads \emph{always} have an associated notion of hypernormalisation, satisfying all the equational axioms one may hope for.

-The motivating example of hypernormalisation fits into this framework via the monad for finitely supported probability distributions on the category $\cat{Set}$.
-This turns out to be a linear exponential monad, but with respect to a non-standard monoidal structure on $\cat{Set}$ which we term the \emph{Giry monoidal structure}.
-The Giry monoidal structure has the empty set as unit and binary tensor given by
+The motivating example fits into this framework via the discrete distribution monad $\mnd{D}$ on the category of sets.
+This turns out to be a linear exponential monad, but with respect to a non-standard monoidal structure on $\cat{Set}$ which we term the \emph{convex monoidal structure}.
+The convex monoidal structure has the empty set as unit and binary tensor given by

 where $(0,1)$ denotes the open interval; while its associativity constraints are controlled by a map $v \colon (0,1) \times (0,1) \rightarrow (0,1) \times (0,1)$ which encodes a particular change of coordinates for points of the topological $2$-simplex.